 You can’t just pick up randomly a system for free from the internet or buy it from a forex guru.
 You need to shape your own risk management system based on your performance.

 First and foremost, your accuracy is the one you should consider.
-By accuracy we mean the percentage of the profitable trades during a given period of time.
+By accuracy, we mean the percentage of profitable trades during a given period of time.
 You should measure and know your accuracy in order to be able to see how you should model your system.

-Reward to risk ratio is the profit divided by the risk that you took.
-For example, if you make 100 pips on a trade and risked to lose 50 pips, the reward/risk ratio is 2/1.
+The reward-to-risk ratio is the profit divided by the risk that you took.
+For example, if you would make 100 pips on a trade, and have risked losing 50 pips, the reward/risk ratio is 2/1.
 For a 50 pips gain with a 50 pips risk is 1/1 and so on.

 Percentage of the account at risk.
 How much money you are risking on a percentage base, out of your entire account is another crucial aspect for effective forex trading.

-In our next material we’ll talk about the risk of ruin formula and how you should use it, based on the aspects we’ve described above, in order to avoid blowing up your entire account and build up a strategy that will enable you to profit consistently.
+In our following material, we’ll talk about the risk of ruin formula and how you should use it, based on the aspects we’ve described above, in order to avoid blowing up your entire account and build up a strategy that will enable you to profit consistently.